Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Introduction

 \section{Introduction}

 Recent progress in large multimodal models has extended the reasoning capabilities of Large Language Models (LLMs) from text to vision.
-Building on systems such as CLIP \cite{clip}, LLaVA \cite{li2023llava}, and BLIP-2 \cite{li2023blip}, Video-Language Models (Video-LMs) including LLaVA-OneVision \cite{llavaonevision}, Video-LLaVA \cite{videollava}, Qwen \cite{qwen}, and Gemini \cite{gemini} enable models to interpret and converse about videos in natural language, supporting broad array of applications in robotics, autonomous driving, security and surveillance, embodied AI, and assistive technologies.
+Building on systems such as CLIP \cite{clip}, LLaVA \cite{li2023llava}, and BLIP-2 \cite{li2023blip}, Video-Language Models (Video-LMs) including Qwen \cite{qwen}, VideoChat2 \cite{li2024mvbench}, VideoR1 \cite{feng2025video}, Gemini \cite{gemini}, and GPT-4o \cite{gpto} enable models to interpret and converse about videos in natural language, supporting broad array of applications in robotics, autonomous driving, security and surveillance, embodied AI, and assistive technologies.

-Ability to see is not the same as the ability to understand and reason.
-Visual reasoning requires identifying entities, their spatial relations, and temporal dependencies, and using these structured relationships to support inference.
-Cognitive science suggests that humans naturally abstract visual input into relational scene structures (e.g., “A is left of B,” “X occurs before Y”), which form the basis for grounded reasoning \cite{lake2017building,johnson2017inferring}.
+Grounded visual reasoning requires more than recognizing objects or actions, it demands identifying entities, modeling their relationships, tracking their temporal evolution, and anchoring inferences directly to where and when they occur.
+Cognitive science suggests that humans naturally abstract visual input into relational scene structures (e.g., “A is left of B,” “X occurs before Y”) with appropriate spatial and temporal grounding, which form the basis for grounded visual reasoning \cite{lake2017building,johnson2017inferring}.
 These abstractions enable humans to reason in a grounded manner, linking what is inferred to where and when it occurs.
-As Video-LMs are increasingly deployed in real-world settings, it is crucial to assess whether they possess this grounded reasoning ability.
+As Video-LMs are increasingly deployed in real-world settings, it is crucial to assess whether they possess this grounded reasoning capability.
 Yet existing benchmarks fall into two largely disjoint categories as localization and reasoning centric.
 Localization-centric datasets (e.g., Action Genome \cite{ag}, VidVRD \cite{shang2017video}, Ego4D \cite{ego4d}, Kinetics \cite{kay2017kinetics}, ActivityNet \cite{caba2015activitynet}) emphasize spatial and temporal annotation but focus on recognition rather than reasoning.
-Reasoning-centric benchmarks (e.g., MV-Bench \cite{li2024mvbench}, Vinoground \cite{zhang2024vinoground}, TempCompass \cite{liu2024tempcompass}, STAR \cite{star}), summarized in Table~\ref{tab:benchmark_comparison}, evaluate compositional reasoning but do not require grounding predictions in the video.
+Reasoning-centric benchmarks (e.g., MV-Bench \cite{li2024mvbench}, Vinoground \cite{zhang2024vinoground}, TempCompass \cite{liu2024tempcompass}, STAR \cite{star}), summarized in Table~\ref{tab:benchmark_comparison}, evaluate compositional reasoning but do not essentially require grounding predictions in the video.